komjaur/anywher/README.md

 # Anywhere Unity Project

-This repository hosts the source for **Anywhere**, a Unity-based game prototype used for experimenting with 2D mechanics and systems.
-It contains a variety of scripts and assets that can serve as a starting point for new gameplay features or learning how Unity projects are structured.
+This repository hosts the source for **Anywhere**, a Unity-based game prototype.
+The project explores 2D mechanics through the lens of controlling a small robot.
+Players steer an autonomous rover, gather parts and trigger quests that teach the basics of the in‑game world.
+The code base is lightweight and well suited for extending with new robotic behaviours or custom simulation features.

+## About the Game
+The rover starts in a minimalist environment and can be upgraded with collected components.
+Quests provide short objectives such as locating items or navigating to specific coordinates.
+Each quest can define optional start requirements like player skills, prerequisite quests and a time‑of‑day window.
+These elements combine to showcase a modular approach to creating robot-driven challenges in Unity.

 ## Requirements
 - Unity **6000.0.41f1** or newer (see `ProjectSettings/ProjectVersion.txt`).